Mall of America: Notable criminal incidents

+2019 murder attempt

-On April 12, 2019, a five-year-old was thrown from a third-story balcony by 24-year-old Emmanuel Deshawn Aranda of Minneapolis.
-The boy was in the hospital for over five months and eventually recovered.
-Aranda was sentenced to 19 years in prison in June of that year with the possibility for parole after 12 years served.
+On April 12, 2019, a five-year-old boy was thrown from the third-story balcony by 24-year-old Emmanuel Deshawn Aranda of Minneapolis, outside the Rainforest Cafe, and landed near the Michael Kors store.
+The boy was in the hospital for over five months, but eventually recovered.
+Aranda was sentenced to 19 years in prison in June of that year with the possibility for parole after 12 years.

+2021 shooting

 On December 31, 2021, a single gunshot was fired on the north side of the third floor of the mall.
 A patrolling Bloomington Police Department officer who heard the shot immediately notified mall security, who activated the mall's lockdown alarm.
 Responding officers found a man who had been shot in the leg when they arrived at the scene and later another injured person was found who appeared to have been grazed by the bullet.
 The first victim was transported to the hospital while the second was treated on the scene by paramedics and released.
 According to a statement by Deputy Chief Kim Clausen, she recommended that there was an "altercation" between two men that resulted in one shooting the other.
 After a thorough search of the mall by police and security officers, the lockdown was lifted approximately 40 minutes after it started and the mall closed for the rest of the day shortly thereafter.

 On January 3, 2022, an 18-year-old Roseville man was identified as they left the scene of the shooting with the shooter was arrested for aiding and abetting first-degree assault, and on January 4, police arrested the suspect on assault charges and in a subsequent search of the house found a gun.
+In March, 2022, the man, Kahlil Wiley, pleaded guilty to one count of second degree assault with a dangerous weapon and was sentenced to three years and nine months.
+The second assault charge against him was previously dismissed.

+August 2022 shooting

 On August 4, 2022, the mall was put under lockdown after two men fired gunshots during an altercation at the Nike store, then fled.
 Two-time NASCAR Cup Series champion Kyle Busch was in the mall with his family at the time; they were unharmed.
 The two alleged shooters were apprehended a week later in Chicago.
 They were detained shortly after stepping out of a barbershop.
 Three people were also arrested for allegedly aiding the shooters as they fled the scene and hid from authorities at a nearby Best Western hotel.
 Two of the suspects originated from Minneapolis, while the other three originated from Burnsville, all between the ages of 21 and 23.